WasinUddy/ImageCaptionGenerator/README.md

+Apologies for the oversight.
+Here's an updated version of the README.md file with a more explicit instruction for contributing:

 # ImageCaptionGenerator

 ImageCaptionGenerator is a Flask application that utilizes TensorFlow to generate descriptions for images.
 It provides an API endpoint that accepts a base64-encoded JPEG image and returns a description for the given image.